 Our business applications are developed at our in-house development centers or in cooperation with partner firms and run on over 90,000 servers at 10 data centers.

-Our business applications are marketed to specific target groups via the differently positioned brands IONOS, Arsys, Fasthosts, home.pl, InterNetX, STRATO, united-domains and World4You.
-In addition, we offer our customers professional services in the field of active domain management via the Sedo brand, while we22 (acquired in early 2021) offers other hosting suppliers a white-label website builder for the creation of high-quality websites.
+Our business applications are marketed to specific target groups via the differently positioned brands IONOS, Arsys, Fasthosts, home.pl, InterNetX, STRATO, united-domains, and World4You.
+In addition, we offer our customers professional services in the field of active domain management via the Sedo brand, while we22 offers other hosting suppliers a white-label website builder for the creation of high-quality websites.

-In the fiscal year 2020, the main focus in this segment was on the sale of additional features to existing customers (e.g., further domains, e-shops, and business apps), as well as the acquisition of high-value customer relationships.
-Due in part to time-limited discounted offers for new customers during the coronavirus crisis, the total number of fee-based Business Applications contracts was increased by 300,000 contracts in fiscal 2020.
-This growth resulted from 160,000 new contracts in Germany and 140,000 abroad.
-As a result, the total number of contracts rose to 8.45 million.
+In the fiscal year 2021, the Business Applications segment focused on the sale of additional features to existing customers (e.g., further domains, e-shops, and business apps), as well as the acquisition of new customer relationships.
+The total number of fee-based contracts increased by 330,000 contracts in fiscal 2021.
+This growth resulted from 200,000 new contracts in Germany and 130,000 abroad.
+All in all, the total number of contracts rose to 8.78 million.

 Dec.
 31, 2020